-Various tools such as assessment & development centres (AC/DC), theory tests and assessment tests give an insight into the candidate’s personality and focus on the areas of development.
+Various tools such as assessment & development centers (AC/DC), theory tests, and assessment tests give an insight into the candidate’s personality and focus on the areas of development.
 The work doesn’t end here; a follow-up is the best way to ensure effectiveness.
-The idea of measuring training effectiveness follows the Kirk-Patrick model of reaction, learning, behaviour, and results.
+The idea of measuring training effectiveness follows the Kirk-Patrick model of reaction, learning, behavior, and results.

 Training is concerned with improving performance, be it an individual or a group, thus ultimately improving company performance.
 Recalibrating the skills of employees along with business objectives via a logical training program will suffice the need.

 Successful recruitment validates your business.
-Adopt a recruitment process which is time and cost effective.
+Adopt a recruitment process that is time and cost-effective.
 You need your techie, so go get it.
-Find your qualified, desired employee by understanding them, then introspecting, finally filtering your process and lastly executing for the hattrick.
+Find your qualified, desired employee by understanding them, then introspecting, finally filtering your process, and lastly executing for the hattrick.

 You may also like: Stages of Tech Recruitment – Challenges & Best Practices